SinTh0r4s/VisualProspecting/README.md

 You may use JourneyMap's Actions Menu to achieve this or type `/visualprospectingresetprogress` in chat.
 Beware, there are no backups!
 Please use at your own risk.

+### Other Maps

+Does VisualProspecting run with other maps? - I runs just fine, but it has no visualization or GUI integration.
+If you like to add integration into other maps yourself, feel free to contact me or open a Pull Request.

 ### Dependencies

 #### Required Mods: